maxcyking/ig-thar-village/README.md

 - `/` - Home page with hero and features
 - `/about` - About IG Thar Village and founders
 - `/services` - Available services and packages
-- `/products` - Organic products catalog
+- `/products` - Natural products catalog
 - `/gallery` - Photo gallery and virtual tours
 - `/awards` - Awards and recognition
 - `/media` - Media coverage and press kit